macfound/Power-BI-Data-Connectors/FluxxGrantmaker/README.md

-**UptimeRobot Directions**
+**Fluxx Grantmaker Directions**

 This directory includes the source code and the compiled .mez file for use with Power BI.

 **Source Code**

-To view the source code, navigate to the [UptimeRobotSolution](https://github.com/macfound/Power-BI-Data-Connectors/tree/main/UptimeRobot/UptimeRobotSolution) folder.
+To view the source code, navigate to the [FluxxSolution](https://github.com/macfound/Power-BI-Data-Connectors/tree/main/FluxxGrantmaker/FluxxSolution) folder.
 The sln file can be opened in Visual Studio, edited, and re-compiled.

 **Compiled Data Connector**

-To use the UptimeRobot data connector as is, follow these steps:
+To use the Fluxx data connector as is, follow these steps:
-1. Download the UptimeRobot.mez file
+1. Download the Fluxx.mez file
 2. Copy the file to the Custom Connectors folder for Power BI (e.g. "C:\Users\UserName\Documents\Power BI Desktop\Custom Connectors")
 3. Open Power BI.
 4. Navigate to File -> Options & Settings